-All previous NCS Catalogues are now available on one CD.
+This gallery is based on the NCS Exhibition, Stonewares & Stone China Of Northern England To 1851.
+All previous NCS exhibition catalogues are now available on one CD.
 Click “Publications” above to buy a copy.

 An undecorated but finely moulded slip cast white saltglaze stoneware coffee cup.

 See“White Salt-Glazed Stoneware of the British Isles”,by Diana Edwards and Rodney Hampson 2005, Figures 66 & 67 for pictures of similar master moulds for teapots.